-The role of the Educational Advisor is to assist and guide the student through the process of setting goals, creating a learning plan, referring students to other agencies/organizations (as necessary) and monitoring and supporting the student's progress throughout a student's time with VAL.
-Educational Advisor are responsible for keeping in regular contact with students.
+The role of the High School Completion Plan (HSCP) Manager is to assist and guide the student through the process of creating the Student Education Plan, goal setting, translating student goals into a general road map for achievement, referring students to other agencies/organizations as necessary and monitoring progress.
+HSCP Managers are responsible for keeping in regular contact with students.